michael-suh/Ajax-Project/README.md

-# ajax-project
+# Cinematique

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic HTML5, CSS3, and JavaScript application for movie enthusiasts to review current movies in theater.